Dleibe1/Project-Builder/README.md

 Now when a project has a forked version, users can view the changes with a GitHub style diff view.
 <img width="1614" alt="Screenshot 2025-03-20 at 12 50 16 PM" src="https://github.com/user-attachments/assets/157c4f1c-c6a5-44a9-8e14-c239d04a590b" />

-This app started with [this boilerplate code](https://github.com/LaunchAcademy/engage-boilerplate)
+This app was created from [this boilerplate code](https://github.com/LaunchAcademy/engage-boilerplate).

 ## Usage